Minted

-Minted is an online marketplace of premium design goods created by independent artists and designers.
-The company sources art and design from a community of more than 16,000 independent artists from around the world.
-Minted offers artists two business models for selling their goods - one in which Minted handles manufacturing and fulfillment and a second where the artists handles manufacturing and fulfillment.
+Minted is a premium omnichannel design brand, selling stationery, art, and home decor designed by independent artists and designers.
+The company sources art and design from a community of more than 20,000 independent artists from around the world.
+Minted offers artists two business models for selling their goods - one in which Minted handles manufacturing and fulfillment and a second where the artists handle manufacturing and fulfillment.
+Minted is headquartered in San Francisco, California and is led by Co-Founder and CEO, Melissa Kim.

 History

 Minted was founded in April 2007 by Mariam Naficy to sell high-end lines of stationery and adopted a crowdsourcing model when it realized that designs by independent artists were outselling those of established brands.
 Minted has raised more than $300 million from investors, including T. Rowe Price, Permira, Norwest Venture Partners, Technology Crossover Ventures, Benchmark Capital, Ridge Ventures.
 Angel investors include former Yahoo CEO Marissa Mayer, Yelp CEO Jeremy Stoppelman, and Eventbrite founders Kevin and Julia Hartz.

-In 2012, Minted expanded outside of its core stationery market by launching wall art prints and party decor.
+In 2012, Minted expanded outside of its core stationery market by launching wall art.

-In 2015, Minted launched home decor.

 In 2017, Minted launched wholesale, with national retail partners including Target, West Elm, and Pottery Barn Kids.

-In 2021, Minted introduced Direct From Artist, where artists manufacture and fulfill their own products.
+In 2021, Minted introduced a third-party marketplace model, where artists manufacture and fulfill their own products, including ceramics, original art, textiles, and specialty stationery.

-Minted partnered with Every Mother Counts, a maternal health nonprofit organization led by Christy Turlington Burns, in which a part of the proceeds from selling customized children's art would go to benefit the organization.
+In 2025, Minted expanded its wholesale business, launching nationwide at Whole Foods Market, launching gift packaging nationwide at Target, and launching at H-E-B.